roshanis/10kings/chapter9_vidyadhara_chandela.md

 The psychological effect was devastating.
 Our horses, trained to remain calm in battle, panicked at the alien sounds and smells of the elephant charge.
 Our tight cavalry formations, the key to Turkish military success, dissolved into chaos as mounts reared, bolted, or simply refused to advance toward the approaching wall of tusks and trunks.

-But the true genius of Vidyadhara's night attack was not the elephants themselves—it was how he used them as platforms for devices that turned our own advantages against us.
+But the true genius of Vidyadhara's night attack was not the elephants themselves; it was how he used them as platforms for devices that turned our own advantages against us.
 Each elephant carried not just a mahout and armed riders, but implements designed to counter the Islamic way of war.

 Burning oil and pitch, weapons that Hindu forces had learned from captured Islamic supplies, rained down from elephant-mounted catapults, turning our neat camp rows into corridors of flame.
 Armored cavalry found their mobility broken as iron caltrops, scattered by elephant riders, made charges impossible.
 Most disturbing of all, we heard our own war cries and commands being shouted in perfect Arabic by Hindu soldiers who had learned our language and studied our methods with the patience of scholars.